Analysis | What happens to an entrenched two-party system when one party undermines the system?

 “I wonder if he enjoyed his flight in last night,” Trump said to laughter from the crowd.
 He taunted Romney for getting “slaughtered” in the 2012 election precisely two hours before the senator was hurriedly redirected away from an angry mob of Trump supporters inside the Capitol.

 In a way, that encapsulated the shift in the party that left a number of Republicans behind.
 Trump’s rise was a function of his being a nontraditional Republican, one who was willing to amplify false claims and virulent rhetoric from the conservative media universe, which gave him a veneer of authenticity with that universe’s audience.
 Trump exploited a loophole in the system: Fox News spends a lot more time talking to Republican voters than does the Republican National Committee, giving a big advantage to people willing to fold into the Fox rhetorical ecosystem over those adhering to the GOP one.
 The party was built to institutionalize power but it wasn’t well built to protect that power.
-So once he seized the 2016 nomination, Trump spent the next few years wringing as much of the power from of the GOP for his personal benefit as he could.
+So once he seized the 2016 nomination, Trump spent the next few years wringing as much of the power from the GOP for his personal benefit as he could.

 At the same time, he blended the party into the same media universe from which he emerged.
 As I’ve written before, this is the tension that the party is currently working out, whether it is primarily a vehicle for legislation it uses to win over voters or a vehicle for engaging in cultural fights that let it win elections that it can use to pass legislation.
 In fairness, the question has already been resolved toward the latter; the tension that remains is mostly the party leadership fully coming to terms with the new path.